farnaz-kakhsaz/Deep-JavaScript-Foundations/README.md

 Scope
 ```

-First Step: `compilation`
+First Step: **compilation**

-> In `compilation stage` we looking for formal declarations and create `identifiers` for them, but in `execution stage` we see that `identifiers` is in `source position` or `target position`.
+> In **compilation stage** we looking for formal declarations and create `identifiers` for them, but in **execution stage** we see that `identifiers` is in **source position** or **target position**.

-So `processing` begins with the `compiler` talking to the `scope manager`.
-And the `compiler` says on line 1, hey `scope manager` (`global scope`), we have a formal declaration for `teacher` (in `execution` it will be a `target reference` but, during the `compilation`, we have a formal declaration), ever of it?
+So **processing** begins with the **compiler** talking to the **scope manager**.
+And the **compiler** says on line 1, hey **scope manager** (`global scope`), we have a formal declaration for `teacher` (in **execution** it will be a **target reference** but, during the **compilation**, we have a formal declaration), ever of it?
 No, so we go ahead and create red marble.

-> We will heard of `teacher` in `execution`. but in `compilation stage` we'd never heard of it.
+> We will heard of `teacher` in **execution**. but in **compilation stage** we'd never heard of it.

 In line 3 we have the formal declaration.
 Hey `global scope`, ever heard of formal declaration for an `identifier` called `otherClass`?
 No, and here's your red marble (and goes in the red bucket).

-And because it is a `function`, It needs its own bucket, so the `scope manager` creates blue bucket.
+And because it is a `function`, It needs its own bucket, so the **scope manager** creates blue bucket.
-And now we step into that `scope` and make its plan.
+And now we step into that scope and make its plan.
 And because there is no `var` there, we don't make any blue marbles.

-> If in `compilation stage` there is `identifier`, but without formal declaration (such as `var` or `function`), the `scope manager` didn't create `identifier` for it.
+> If in **compilation stage** there is `identifier`, but without formal declaration (such as `var` or `function`), the **scope manager** didn't create `identifier` for it.
 >
-> But in `execution stage` the `JavaScript engine`, will go up one level until it gets to `global scope` and if it didn't find it there too, it will `auto global` it, which means it will create that `identifier` in `global scope`.
+> But in **execution stage** the JavaScript engine, will go up one level until it gets to `global scope` and if it didn't find it there too, it will `auto global` it, which means it will create that `identifier` in `global scope`.

-So from the perspective of the `compiler`, we didn't have any formal declarations, so there's no marbles to create.
+So from the perspective of the **compiler**, we didn't have any formal declarations, so there's no marbles to create.
 So we're done with the blue bucket.
 Effectively it exists, but effectively it has no marbles in it.

 Now, we step back out to the `global scope`.
 And there is no more formal declaration.
-So we're done with `compilation`.
+So we're done with **compilation**.

-Second Step: `execution`
+Second Step: **execution**

-So we remember, there's no formal declarations but there are `executable` statements.
-Line 1 has an `executable` statement.
-And so the `JavaScript engine` says, hey, `global scope`, I have a `target reference` for `teacher`, ever heard of it?
+So we remember, there's no formal declarations but there are executable statements.
+Line 1 has an executable statement.
+And so the JavaScript engine says, hey, `global scope`, I have a **target reference** for `teacher`, ever heard of it?
 Yes, here's your red marble.
 So we take the `value` `"Kyle"`, we assign it into the red marble (`teacher`), and we are complete.

 Now remember, `functions` are declarations, they don't really exist.
 At least, they're only here symbolically.
-So we're going to move from the `function` to the next `execution` line of code, which would be line 9.
+So we're going to move from the `function` to the next execution line of code, which would be line 9.

-> In `execution stage`, because `functions` and other kind of formal declarations aren't exist (they're only there symbolically), the `JavaScript engine` skip them.
+> In **execution stage**, because `functions` and other kind of formal declarations aren't exist (they're only there symbolically), the JavaScript engine skip them.

 So in line 9, hey `global scope` (the red bucket), I have a source reference for an identifier called `otherClass`, have you ever heard of it before?
 Yes, Here's your red marble.
-And in red marble is a reference to the `function` which we've called `otherClass` here which has attached to it this blue bucket of `scope`.
-So we find that `function`, we `execute` it with the parenthesis `()` on line 9, and `execution` moves to line 4.
+And in red marble is a reference to the `function` which we've called `otherClass` here which has attached to it this blue bucket of scope.
+So we find that `function`, we execute it with the parenthesis `()` on line 9, and execution moves to line 4.

-Now on line 4, hey, blue bucket, I have a `target reference` (because it is receiving an assignment) for `teacher`, ever heard of it?
+Now on line 4, hey, blue bucket, I have a **target reference** (because it is receiving an assignment) for `teacher`, ever heard of it?
 No. So we go up one level.
-Hey, `global scope`, I have a `target reference` for `teacher` ever heard of it?
+Hey, `global scope`, I have a **target reference** for `teacher` ever heard of it?
 Yes, here's your red marble (**Important to see that it's a red marble here not a blue marble**).

-Even though we're inside of the blue `scope`, we are referencing a red marble.
+Even though we're inside of the blue scope, we are referencing a red marble.
 So we get a red marble and when we assign `"Suzy"` to it, we are assigning over the `value` that was currently there (`"Kyle"`), because it's the same marble in this case.
 This wasn't `shadowed` because we didn't declare `teacher` inside of the `otherClass function`.

 ![Scope and Corner Cases](https://user-images.githubusercontent.com/37678729/72376864-f3176080-3723-11ea-8057-f7f63011b6fc.png)

 Moving on then to line 5.
 And, it's gonna process exactly the same, same questions.
-Hey `scope` of `otherClass`, I have a `target reference` for the `identifier` called `topic`, ever heard of it?
+Hey scope of `otherClass`, I have a **target reference** for the `identifier` called `topic`, ever heard of it?
 No, so we go up one level to `global scope`.
-A `global scope`, I have a `target reference` for the variable called `topic`.
+A `global scope`, I have a **target reference** for the variable called `topic`.
 Ever heard of it?

 Here we see one of the historical bad parts of JavaScript which is in the early days to be as forgiving as possible for people that didn't understand the language, they instituted this idea of `auto global`'s.
 So if we try to assign to a `variable` that's never been formally declared.
 Once we arrive at the `global scope`, if we say hey, `global scope`, we're looking for this marble called `topic`, ever heard of it?
 And the `global scope` instead of saying nope, sorry error, the `global scope`'s gonna say I just created one for you.
 And it's gonna hand us a red marble, not a blue marble.
 Why do we suppose it only hands us a red marble and not a blue marble?
 Cuz we're talking to the `global scope` now.
-We've already passed up the `scope` where that would have been formally declared and now we're talking to the `global scope` and it's the `global scope` that gives us the `variable`.
+We've already passed up the scope where that would have been formally declared and now we're talking to the `global scope` and it's the `global scope` that gives us the `variable`.

-> If we try to assign to a `variable` that's never been formally declared (on that `scope`).
-Once we go up one level and arrive at the `global scope`, if there wasn't `variable` with that `identifier`, the `global scope`'s gonna created it for us (in a `run-time` or `execution phase`), we call this idea `auto global`.
+> If we try to assign to a `variable` that's never been formally declared (on that scope).
+Once we go up one level and arrive at the `global scope`, if there wasn't `variable` with that `identifier`, the `global scope`'s gonna created it for us (in a **run-time** or **execution phase**), we call this idea `auto global`.
 >
-> Even when we wrote that `identifier` in the first place inside another `scope` than `global scope`, because the `global scope` created and gives us that `variable`, it is a `global scope` variable (`red marble`).
+> Even when we wrote that `identifier` in the first place inside another scope than `global scope`, because the `global scope` created and gives us that `variable`, it is a `global scope` variable (`red marble`).
 >
-> And we should keep it in mind creating a declaration at `compile-time` and creating it dynamically during the `run-time`, have differences.
+> And we should keep it in mind creating a declaration at **compile-time** and creating it dynamically during the **run-time**, have differences.
 There are performance differences and other sorts of things but mechanically they are two `global variables` at this point.
 >
 > Never ever under any circumstances did you intentionally `auto-create global`'s like that.
-Always declare the `variables` that we want to use declare them in whatever `scope` we need them in, but don't `auto-create` them.
+Always declare the `variables` that we want to use declare them in whatever scope we need them in, but don't `auto-create` them.
 >
-> But we should keep it in mind, if we have `non-declared variable` without assigning to some `value`, we still get `ReferenceError` when we `execute` the code.
+> But we should keep it in mind, if we have `non-declared variable` without assigning to some `value`, we still get `ReferenceError` when we execute the code.

 So we've created an `auto global` called `topic` which that sounds terrible.
 But now there's a `global variable` called `topic` and when we get that red marble back and make the assignment on line 5, there's a `global variable` now with the value `"React"` in it.

-Q: Do the `auto global` would occur also if `topic="react"` were in the `global scope` under `variable` of `teacher` (for example it was in line 2)?
+Q: Do the `auto global` would occur also if `topic = "react"` were in the `global scope` under `variable` of `teacher` (for example it was in line 2)?

-A: That's true, any assignment to a `variable` that is undeclared at that moment, not declared to any `scope` we have access to.
+A: That's true, any assignment to a `variable` that is undeclared at that moment, not declared to any scope we have access to.
 Any undeclared variable is going to end up creating this `auto global`.

 Now, the reason why that happens is because we'll notice that this program is not running in `strict mode`.
 But this is running in the `non-strict mode` or sometimes called, `sloppy mode`.
 We should be using `strict mode`, and if we were using `strict mode`, we wouldn't see this behavior.
 But since this code snip it isn't, that's what happens, as we end up creating a `global variable` called `topic`.

 > If we use `strict mode` instead of using `non-strict mode` (or sometimes called `sloppy mode`), we wouldn't see this `auto-create global`.

 We execute `console.log` the same way as we have before.
-So `execution` is then done in the `function`. `Execution` moves to line 11.
-So hey `global scope` (red bucket), I have a `source reference` to a `variable` called `teacher`, ever heard of it?
+So execution is then done in the `function`.
+Execution moves to line 11.
+So hey `global scope` (red bucket), I have a **source reference** to a `variable` called `teacher`, ever heard of it?
 Yes, so we go get that marble and we look for its `value`.
 And the `value` is `"Suzy"`.
 Because of line 4, we've overwritten the `value` in that `variable`.
 It's not a separate `variable` (marble).

-So line 12 then, hey `global scope`, I have a `source reference` for `topic`, ever heard of `topic`?
+So line 12 then, hey `global scope`, I have a **source reference** for `topic`, ever heard of `topic`?
 Yes, here's your red marble. and the value of that red marble is `"React"`.

 Q: If line 11 was actually in line 8, `teacher` would still be `"Kyle"`?